Weekend in Larnaka

 The new Municipal Market (28) was opened in 2023 and stands on the site of the old, traditional agora, combining elements of both a traditional and modern market – a bustling meeting point where you can shop for local produce and souvenirs.
 The market looks towards the Zouchouri complex (29), which was renovated at the end of 2022 to offer a courtyard square with kiosks in the heart of the city, with the re-design incorporating the authentic character of the original buildings.

 If you have time to continue exploring (after a spot of food or drink at one of the many city centre establishments), head to Saint Joseph’s Convent to find the narrated statue of a heron that serves as a tribute to the philanthropic Sister Sophie Chambon (30) and sits opposite the newly renovated Archaeological Museum of Larnaka District (31) where finds from Ancient Kition are exhibited.
 For a final museum, visit the Larnaka Municipal Gardens where a small Natural History Museum (32) sits amidst the park grounds that also house the Municipal Theatre and Municipal Library.
 Here you will find three final narrated statues (33, 34 & 35) - Fanfare for Peace, poet Tefkros Anthias and artist Michalis Kashalos.
+Located by the gardens is the Salina Park (36); a 14,000m2 green oasis with playground, pedestrian and cycling paths, an artificial lake, a refreshment centre and an amphitheatre for cultural events.

 Don’t worry if you can’t fit everything in within 24 hours… it’s the perfect excuse to come back again to the heart of Larnaka to continue your journey of discovery!